-External Expert [Placeholder - Changes to this definition are included in the Exposure Draft Proposed Revisions to the Code addressing Using the Work of an External Expert Financial Interest An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest.
-Financial Statements A structured representation of Historical Financial Information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
+An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest.

+structured representation of Historical Financial Information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
 The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
 The term can relate to a complete set of Financial Statements, but it can also refer to a single Financial Statement, for example, a balance sheet, or a statement of revenues and expenses, and related explanatory notes.
 The requirements of the financial reporting framework determine the form and content of the Financial Statements and what constitutes a complete set of Financial Statements.
-For the purposes of this Code. financial report is considered to be an equivalent term to Financial Statements.
+For the purposes of this Code, financial report is considered to be an equivalent term to Financial Statements.

+Financial Statements on which the Firm will express an Opinion

 The term does not refer to specific elements, accounts or items of a Financial Statement.

-Financial Statements on In the case of a single entity, the Financial Statements of that entity.
-In which the Firm will the case of consolidated Financial Statements, also referred to as express an Opinion Group Financial Statements, the consolidated Financial Statements.
-Firm (a) A sole practitioner, partnership, corporation or other entity of professional accountants or Sustainability Assurance Practitioners; (b) An entity that controls such parties, through ownership, management or other means; (c) An entity controlled by such parties, through ownership, management or other means; or (d) An Auditor-General's office or department.
-Paragraphs 400.4 and 900.3 explain how the word "Firm" is used to address the responsibility of Members and Firms for compliance with Parts 4A and 4B, respectively.
-Paragraph 5400.4 explains how the word "Firm" is used to address the responsibility of individual Sustainability Assurance Practitioners and Firms for compliance with Part 5.
+In the case of a single entity, the Financial Statements of that entity.
+In the case of consolidated Financial Statements, also referred to as Group Financial Statements, the consolidated Financial Statements.